provlab-bioinfo/training-hub/README.md

 # 🧬 ProvLab Bioinformatics Training Hub

 Welcome to the **ProvLab Bioinformatics Training Hub**!
-This repository is the central resource for **hands-on bioinformatics training** at the **ProvLab (Calgary)**.
+This repository is the central resource for **hands-on bioinformatics training** at the **ProvLab**.
-It provides modular lessons, exercises, and examples to help new users gain practical computational biology skills.
+It provides modular lessons, exercises, and examples to help our teammates gain practical computational biology skills.

 ## 📚 Training Modules